JohnTelford/GPT/docs/Topics/Web/static_site_generators.md

 ## Material for MkDocs

->This site is built and maintained using Material for MkDocs
+>This site is built and maintained using Material for MkDocs static site generator

 Material for MkDocs is a theme for the MkDocs static site generator that is based on Google's Material Design guidelines.
 It provides a modern, clean, and responsive design that is optimized for documentation websites.